 A good WBS breaks work into chunks where you can estimate cost and time reliably, usually eight to 80 hours per package.
 This breakdown makes sure you don’t miss anything important when assigning resources.

-Step 4: develop timeline and milestones
+Step 4: Develop timeline and milestones

 Once you’ve defined work packages, put them in order based on dependencies.
 That shows your critical path.
 That’s the sequence that sets your shortest possible timeline.
 Estimate durations using techniques like three-point estimation (optimistic, pessimistic, most likely) to account for uncertainty.

 Drop milestones at key points so you can check progress along the way.
 Add buffers to soak up small delays without blowing your deadline.
-Teams using monday work management leverage Gantt charts to visualize these dependencies and timelines, making the critical path immediately visible.
+Teams leveraging monday work management leverage Gantt charts to visualize these dependencies and timelines, making the critical path immediately visible.

-Step 5: allocate resources and budget
+Step 5: Allocate resources and budget

 Resource planning means matching people, equipment, and materials to your schedule.
 Check capacity so people aren’t stretched too thin across projects.